beautiful-atoms/beautiful-atoms-docs/docs/source/contact.rst

 Github
 ==========
-Feel free to create Issues on our Github page: https://github.com/superstar54/beautiful-atoms/issues
+Feel free to create an Issues on our Github page: https://github.com/superstar54/beautiful-atoms/issues

+Or create a Discussion on our Github page: https://github.com/superstar54/beautiful-atoms/discussions

 Mail